zajitschek/metaanalysis/chapters/chapter1.md

 ---
 title: 'Chapter 1: Getting started: Introduction to Meta-Analysis'
 description:
-  'This chapter will give you an introduction to meta-analysis, some background, why they are useful and examples.'
+  'This chapter will where meta-analysis fits into the scientific method, some background, why meta-analyses are useful and examples.'
 prev: null
 next: /chapter2
 type: chapter